-Dr. Sreshta also testified that it would have been “reasonable” for a new patient at the facility to wait one month before being seen by a physician.
+The hospitalist also testified that it would have been “reasonable” for a new patient at the facility to wait one month before being seen by a physician.

 A lot can happen in a month.
 Even though there are nurses, of varying degrees of competence, staffing rehabilitation hospitals, a patient’s condition needs to be monitored by a physician.
 And when the doctor does not show up at the facility to see the patient, or is repeatedly unavailable by phone, that can be a big problem.

 I recommend that any patient in a rehabilitation hospital have a family member or friend present to help monitor the care and act as an advocate.

 Find out who the attending physician for the patient, and ask the nursing staff to tell you that doctor’s schedule for visiting the facility.
 Most physicians who see patients at rehabilitation hospitals actually travel to many hospitals, so it will be important for the advocate to be present at the facility when the doctor is scheduled to be there.

 If a problem develops in the patient’s condition, such as a change in behavior, a bad fever, vomiting, or anything concerning, insist that the nurses get the physician on the phone.
 If the physician is not responsive, ask to speak to the facility administrator on duty to get the help you need.

 If you cannot get physician attention, you may need to consider calling 911—I have had a few cases recently where a rehabilitation hospital patient’s condition deteriorated so much that a family member had to do exactly that.